It’s Tucson Time! 6 Tips for Attending the Gem, Jewelry, Bead, Mineral & Jewelry-Making Supplies Shows

 - Drink water.
 I live in the humid South, so I’m not used to the dry air.
 I usually arrive in Tucson in the evening, and before morning, my lips are chapped.
 If you’re not used to a dry climate (or even if you are, honestly), you’ll need to make an effort to hydrate yourself.
 Whenever you see a water carafe or free bottled water, have some, even if you don’t feel thirsty.
 I’ve always heard that by the time you feel thirst, you’re already dehydrated.
 Drink up!
 Lip balm and hand cream are also nice to have around.
 I have a new humidifier that’s small enough for travel; I’ll probably take it along this year to have in my hotel room.

 - Bring your credentials.
 Many of the shows in Tucson are wholesale only, so you’ll have to show a business license or tax ID to enter.
-Even some of the shows that are open to everyone have wholesale badges that allow you to get wholesale pricing (or you can show vendors your tax ID).
+Even some of the shows that are open to everyone have wholesale badges that allow you to get wholesale pricing on gems and other jewelry-making supplies (or you can show vendors your tax ID).
 Don’t forget your business cards, too, if you have them.
 Providing a card can save you filling out forms, and swapping business or artist cards with other jewelry artists and vendors you deal with is still the norm.

 - Make a wish list.
 Throughout the year, I keep an ongoing Tucson wish list in the “notes” section on my phone, to remind me of the jewelry-making supplies I want to look for in Tucson.
 When I’m working in my studio and I think, “I wish I had a _____,” I add that to my list.
 When I blogged about cameos a few weeks ago, I added a reminder to my list to look in estate jewelry booths for cameos.
 I usually just buy gems, beads, tools, and other jewelry supplies–I rarely buy or even look at finished jewelry, but this might be the year I find my cameo!